 The lab test shows that there’s 0.1mg CBD per gram.
 Each gummy weighs 3.05 grams, so we multiplied 0.1 by 3.05 to get that result.

-Another top recommended “CBD oil” product was this tincture by Nature Driven.
+Another top recommended “CBD oil” product was this tincture.
 It has 632 reviews, however, at this point, we should take a positive rating with a grain of salt.

 Everything about this product listing seemed promising, so we sent a sample to a third-party lab.